 —Extra in the hotel – Alcohol, drinks, foods, etc.

 The hotel is situated in the heart of the Alcantara River Park, surrounded by a large Mediterranean garden, just 15 km. from Taormina.
 The house is the result of the careful renovation of an 1800s farm perfectly preserved the lava stone millstone which houses the breakfast room and the restaurant.
 Outside displays the most impressive staircase in lava stone.

 Pick up from the airport and transport to the hotel.
+If you arrive the day before (3. of October) we will also arrange your transport to the hotel.
 We unpack the bikes and Black Road will present the program of the Cycling Camp.
 After the presentation we will take off to ride at 15:00 sharp.
 It will be an easy ride 2-3 hours where we catch a chance to know each other.
 Dinner will be served at around 20:00.